defichain-api/masternode-health-server/README.md

 ```

 Please don't forget to replace the following parts with your own:
-- rpc-username: your RPC username
-- rpc-password: your RPC password
-- system-user: the local username you're running on your machine
 - your-api-key: make an educated guess ;)

 # Run automatically with a cron job